Today's Articles

 Poster, 1896

-*The Cakewalk is celebrated on this date's Registry.
-This is a couples dance originated by Blacks in America c 1840.
+*The Cakewalk is celebrated on this date in the Registry.
+This couple's dance originated with Blacks in America, circa 1840.

 The Cakewalk became a popular stage act for expert dancers and a craze in fashionable ballrooms at the turn of the twentieth century.
 Couples formed a square with the men on the inside and, stepping high to lively music, strutted around the square.
 The couples were eliminated one by one by several judges, who considered the elegant bearing of the men, the women's grace, and the dancers' creativity; the last remaining pair was presented with a highly decorated cake.